- Student Affairs

 - Social Media

-All Regis College students are eligible for health services.
-Regis College Health Services staff provides timely, accessible, and confidential health care.
+All Regis students are eligible for health services.
+Regis Health Services staff provides timely, accessible, and confidential health care.
 Our goal is to maintain the physical, psychological, and social well being of students through education, health promotion, and illness prevention.
 We view all students as individuals and take a holistic approach to health care.

 All of our students are also eligible for mental health services, including counseling, medication evaluation, and referral.
 Mental health professionals are on campus daily.
 Services are available year-round, 24 hours a day.